kristapsdz/lowdown/README.md

 ## Synopsis

 **lowdown** is a fork of [hoedown](https://github.com/hoedown/hoedown).
-It's inspired by the desire for markdown input for [sblg(1)](https://kristaps.bsd.lv/sblg).
-The fork is simply to make the code readable:
+It's inspired by the desire for lightweight markdown input for [sblg(1)](https://kristaps.bsd.lv/sblg).
+The fork is simply to make the code readable and add some desired features:

 1. Put all header files into one and clean up source layout.
 2. Remove all macro cruft (Microsoft checks and builtins).